JimSega/ContactBook/README.md

 # ContactBook
 In this project, you will write a program to create contacts (like on the mobile phone) and search for people or organizations by name.

+Basically, you need to implement the functionality in one place inside a concrete class.
+All of the derived classes should implement this method, and in the base class, there should be an abstract method.
+In the code, you actually call this abstract method and get different code executions in the derived classes.

+To solve your problem, you should create several methods:

+A method that returns all of the possible fields this class is able to change.
+A method that takes a string that represents a field that the class is able to change and its new value.
+A method that takes a string representation of the field and returns the value of this field.
+After that, you don't need any Boolean workarounds and type casts; the code will be nice and clean.

+Also, in this stage, you should implement saving to a file and loading from a file.
+You can save the Contacts using serialization.
+You should specify a file you are working with by a command-line argument.
+This would automatically save the Contacts on the hard drive after each action that modifies data.
+If you don't specify an argument, then you should create a new Contacts and keep it in memory.
+If you specify a file that doesn't exist, you should create an empty Contacts and save all changes to the newly created file.

+Also, in this stage, you should implement search functionality.
+For this, you can append all of the values from all of the fields and check if this string contains a search request.
+It should support regular expressions, too!
+And, of course, it should be case insensitive.

+Use an empty line to separate different actions, like in the example.

 Example
 Below is an example of how your output might look.
 The symbol > represents the user input.